Volox/node-geojson-grid/README.md

 # GeoGrid

-Used to create a grid on the provided GeoJSON Polygon.
+Used to create a grid on the provided GeoJSON.
 The module can be used ad a CLI or as a module.

 # Install